The AKO Give Back Initiative

 The Foundation seeks to add value to our partners beyond the purely monetary, and where opportunities for mutual assistance are seen the Foundations will connect its partners with each other.
 Examples of the connections facilitated include:

 - Appearances by Adam Grant (Wharton), Jamie Oliver and Brett Wigdortz (Teach First) at the Business for Peace annual summits in Oslo.

 - Exhibiting the winning proposal from the AKO Curatorial Award at the Courtauld at the SKMU Sørlandets Kunstmuseum.

 - The launch of the 2030 Childhood Obesity Alliance, funded by the Foundation, by the Jamie Oliver Group with the help of the founder of Teach First.

-AKO Capital also offers internship opportunities to the Foundation’s scholarship students at the Wharton School of the University of Pennsylvania and Christ’s Hospital school.
-And although it is not at our instigation, the Foundation is delighted that two of our other partners will be working together, with an Onside Youth Zone being included within the Ark EdCity project.
+- The Institute for Social Change at Central Saint Martins – UAL is now also working for the Bite Back campaign.
+AKO Capital also offers internship opportunities to students at educational establishments that it supports.
+And albeit not at its instigation, the Foundation is pleased that two of its other partners will be working together, with an OnSide Youth Zone being included within the Ark EdCity project.

 Expected level of future grants

 The general approach to determining the level of grants was confirmed at a recent meeting of trustees when it was agreed that the Foundation should not seek to exist in perpetuity, and that its intention would be to make grants such that the Foundation had spent all its resources within a limited number of years of the death of its founder Nicolai Tangen.
 The Foundation seeks to fund those charitable entities and initiatives within its areas of interest that it believes are likely to have the greatest impact; this intention reflects a belief that the return for society generated by such projects is higher, and likely to be longer-lasting, than that which can be earned on financial investments.